hoanhan101/hraft/PROPOSAL.md

 The last piece of the system is routing/service discovery.
 At the moment, I am not sure how to do this yet.
-I know that HashiCorp's Consul achieve this by DNS routing mechanism but I am not familiar with its implementation.
+I know that HashiCorp's Consul achieve this by using a DNS routing mechanism but I am not familiar with its implementation.

 In Apache's Cassandra, a Distributed Hash Table is used, which maps key to specific node in the rings structure.
-Same with Amazon DynamoDB, consistent hashing is also used.
-However, that is not the same as service discovery.
+Similar with Amazon DynamoDB, consistent hashing is used.
+However, it is not the same as service discovery.
-In the [final product](#final-product) section, I will give an example of a service discovery's behavior that I want.
+In the [final product section](#final-product), I will give an example of a service discovery's behavior that I want.

 > It would be helpful if you can provide any pointers for this.